Hello0w0/Lab-Manage-System/README.md

 # Lab-Manage-System
-A lab manage system built by pyqt5, python and MySQL the text of the project is set in Chinese because its my homework :)
+A lab manage system built by pyqt5, python and MySQL \n the text of the project is set in Chinese because its my homework :)

 To simply start: